CommunistMountain/BalanceModFork/README_CM.md

             <li>Stealth C: Drone parts from 16 to 20.</li>
             <li>Lanius A: Missiles from 3 to 0, drone parts from 9 to 20.</li>
         </ol>
-        <li>Kestrel A: Crew from 3 Humans to 2 Humans.</li>
-        <li>Kestrel B: Removed Doors.</li>
-        <li>Kestrel C: Weapons from 1 Dual Lasers and 1 Ion Stunner to 2 Ion Blasts and 2 Ion Stunners.
-Weapon Control level from 2 to 4.
-Reactor from 7 to 9.
-Sensors level from 2 to 1.</li>
-        <li>Engi A: Reactor from 10 to 9.</li>
-        <li>Engi B: Engines level from 1 to 2.
-Pilot level from 1 to 2.
-Weapon Control level from 3 to 4.
-Added level 1 Sensors.</li>
-        <li>Fed A: Weapon Control level from 2 to 3.
-Removed Doors.</li>
-        <li>Fed B: Reactor from 9 to 8.</li>
-        <li>Fed C: Artillery level from 1 to 4.
-Reactor from 7 to 8.</li>
-        <li>Zoltan A: Doors level from 2 to 1.
-Engines level from 1 to 2.
-Reactor from 5 to 6.</li>
-        <li>Zoltan B: Added Long-Ranged Scanners.</li>
-        <li>Zoltan C: Weapon Control level from 2 to 3.</li>
-        <li>Mantis A: Weapon slots from 3 to 4.
-Crew from 3 Mantis 1 Engi to 2 Mantis 1 Engi (rearranged crew positions from MMEM to EMM).
-Added level 1 Sensors.</li>
-        <li>Mantis B: Engines level from 1 to 2.
-Medbay level from 1 to 2.
-Reactor 11 to 9.</li>
-        <li>Slug Cruisers: Doors level from 2 to 1.</li>
-        <li>Slug B: Weapon Control level from 2 to 3.
-Reactor from 7 to 8.</li>
-        <li>Slug C: Weapon Control level from 2 to 3.</li>
-        <li>Rock B: Added an external door to the Backup Battery room.
-Oxygen level from 2 to 1.</li>
-        <li>Stealth A: Engines level from 4 to 3, weapon slots from 3 to 4.</li>
-        <li>Stealth B: Weapon Control level from 4 to 5, weapon slots from 3 to 4.
-Cloaking level from 2 to 1.
-Engines level from 2 to 3.
-Reactor from 7 to 8.</li>
-        <li>Stealth C: Added level 2 Sensors.
-Reactor from 7 to 8.</li>
-        <li>Lanius A: Crew from 1 Human 2 Lanius to 1 Lanius.
-Pilot level from 1 to 2.
-Reactor from 8 to 7.</li>
-        <li>Lanius B: Removed Clone Bay.
-Teleporter level from 1 to 3.
-Added level 1 Sensors.
-Reactor from 8 to 9.</li>
-        <li>Crystal A: Removed Doors.</li>
-        <li>Crystal B: Weapon slots from 4 to 3.
-Medbay level from 1 to 2.
-Reactor from 8 to 7.</li>
     </ol>
     <li>NPC SHIPS:</li>
     <ol>